martiansideofthemoon/tf-sentence-classification/README.md

 The model hyperparameters and mode (`nonstatic`, `static` and `rand`) are configured via YAML files inside `config/`.
 All hyperparameters (except `batch_size`) are identical to those reported in the paper.
 You may change the training directory via the `--job_id` parameter, and the random seed using `--seed`.
 Look at `config/arguments.py` for more details.

 ## Results
 All results have been averaged across 10 random seeds.
 All reported results are on the [SST2 dataset](https://nlp.stanford.edu/sentiment/treebank.html).
+The models were trained on Titan X GPUs.

 Model | Dataset | Average | Std | Range |
 | ------------- |:-------------:|:-----:|:-----:|:-----:|